Tenebran/Tenebran/README.md

 # Hi, my name is **Sergej Garkusha**!

 ## I'm a frontend developer from Germany, Frankenthal.
-I have over 3 years of professional experience in IT, specializing in creating Landing Pages, SPA, and scalable front-end solutions.
+I have over 3 years of professional experience in IT, specializing in creating Landing Pages, SPA, scalable front-end solutions, and internal tools.

-## I'm passionate about solving katas on 👩‍💻 [Codewars](https://www.codewars.com/users/Tenebran) and exploring new technologies through IT conferences and personal projects.
+## I'm passionate about solving katas on 👩‍💻 [Codewars](https://www.codewars.com/users/Tenebran), exploring new technologies like **React Native** and **Electron**, and working on personal projects to enhance my skills.

 ## 💼 [Portfolio](https://tenebran.github.io/MyPortfolio/)

 ## 📋 [CV](https://github.com/Tenebran/Tenebran/blob/main/Sergej_Garkusha_CV.pdf)

+---

 ### Main Skills